USAFA-ECE/ece382/_sources/Assignments/lab11.md

 ### Write SPI functions in SPI_A3 and Test with Moku:Go

 - Write `SPIA3_Init()`, `SPIA3_OutChar()`, and `SPIA3_OutString()`.
-- Run `Program11_3` and start Moku:Go Logic Analyzer to measure the signal transmitted from the SPI_B1 port of your LaunchPad.
+- Run `Program11_3` and start Moku:Go Logic Analyzer to measure the signal transmitted from the SPI_A3 port of your LaunchPad.

 ```{warning}
 Turn off the robot before connecting the logic analyzer to it.
 Otherwise, you might short-circuit and damage the board!
 ```

-- Connect Moku:Gp Logic Analyzer to your LaunchPad.
+- Connect Moku:Go Logic Analyzer to your LaunchPad.
     - Connect three Logic Analyzer probes to P9.4 (STE), P9.5 (CLK), and P9.7 (MOSI) of your LaunchPad.
     - Connect a Logic Analyzer's ground pin (black wire) to one of the LaunchPad ground pins.
 - Take a screenshot of the signal below and clearly annotate the binary bits of your three letters.